thorbenw/github-release-packager/README.md

 #### So why are the binaries already fetched during package update?
 To provide a way to do post processing (see below).

+### About versions
+The package version is automatically set to the same version as the wrapped project.
+If the wrapped project doesn't use versioning compatible to [Semantic Versioning 2.0.0](https://semver.org/) (which is necessary to use in npm packages), it's version is converted accordingly.
+The default conversion provided by the default plugin (see below) can convert any arbitrate text into a valid version expression, it cannot guarantee precedence will work as expected.
+If the target project is using a versioning approach that can guarantee correct precedence processing, but isn't supported by the default implementation (e.g. digit 'importance' in right-to-left order or the like), you can implement a plugin that will handle the specific format.

 ### Plugins
 In order to successfully download, extract and post process the binaries of a GitHub project, you need the following:
 - The correct download URLs
+- Version translation
 - The according decompressor(s)
 - An opportunity to post process the whole package update